netenglabs/bgperf2/README.md

 ## targets

-Targets are the container being tested.
-There are various ways to make target containers.
-One is to use a container that is already created.
-This is the easiest.
-The second is to compile the NOS.

-The problem is that over time how containers are put in dockerhub and how the stacks are compiled changes.
+Targets are the container being tested. bgperf was initially created to create containers of BGP software and and make them testable.
+However, a challenge is the best way to be able to do this over time.
+For instance, the instructions for how to build these software stacks has changed over time.
+So is the best way to keep up to compile the software ourselves or to try to download containers from the open source project themsevles.
 When I originally forked bgperf it hadn't changed in 4 years, so almost none of the containers could be built and all of the software had changed how they interat.
 I'm not sure how best to make bgperf work over time.